es-tooling/module-replacements/docs/modules/strip-ansi.md

 [Documentation](https://nodejs.org/api/util.html#utilstripvtcontrolcharactersstr)

+> [!NOTE]
+> Due to [a bug](https://github.com/nodejs/node/issues/53697), this utility doesn't strip control characters from hyperlinks correctly.
+This behavior has been fixed as of NodeJS v22.10.

 ## Deno

 Added as a part of Node API, `util.stripVTControlCharacters` can be used to strip ANSI escape codes from a string.